Patton College of Education Professional Internships

 The Council for the Accreditation of Educator Preparation recommends that clinical experiences be put at the center of teacher education.
 This is an affirmation of our belief that teaching is learned best through doing.
 The Patton College of Education is dedicated to working with our partners to continuously improve our Teacher Candidates’ clinical experiences.
 We support and offer an intensive clinical model for teacher preparation.

-Please see below for information about professional internships by degree, links to the comprehensive guidebook and recommended OAE schedules, information about the edTPA, awards for professional interns, and travel reimbursements for eligible OHIO students.
+Please see below for information about professional internships by degree, a link to the comprehensive guidebook, information about the edTPA, awards for professional interns, and travel reimbursements for eligible OHIO students.

 Internship experiences typically take place during the final undergraduate year.

-For extensive information about the Professional Internship, please consult the following documents:
+For extensive information about the Professional Internship, please consult the following document:

 The edTPA is completed during the Professional Internship.
 Please see the dedicated edTPA page for more information.

 Awards for Professional Interns

 Lester D. Crow Educational Award

 This award was established to honor one of the College’s distinguished graduates, Lester D. Crow (AB ’23, LHD ’72).
 It is given to four graduating seniors who possess high scholastic averages, strong moral and ethical values and show exceptional promise as teachers during their clinical experiences.
 The winners of this award are selected from nominations submitted by faculty, principals, mentor teachers, or university clinical educators.
 Click the link to access the nomination form.